-Recent research reveals that the joint stock corporation was not a superior form of business organization in many countries historically.
-In Japan, however, it played a more fundamental role.
-Between 1896 and 1939 joint stock enterprises accounted for 44 percent of registered businesses, and 80 percent of total capital.
-From 1922 to 1939 joint stock enterprises outperformed limited and unlimited partnerships by ROE, and generated 94 percent of aggregate profits.
-External finance factors, Japan's development phase, industrial structure, public policy and culture determined high joint stock usage.
-When the private limited liability company was introduced in 1938, it did not displace the joint stock form.
+Recent research indicates the joint stock form was not a superior type of business organization in many countries historically.
+In Japan, however, its role was more pervasive.
+From 1896 to 1939 joint stock enterprises accounted for 44 percent of registered businesses and 80 percent of total capital.
+From 1922 to 1939 these enterprises outperformed other forms and generated 94 percent of aggregate profits.
+External finance factors, Japan's development phase, industrial structure, public policy, and culture led to high joint stock usage.
+The private limited liability company, introduced in 1938, did not displace the joint stock form.